ISISComputingGroup/ibex_developers_manual/Humidity-Controller.md

 - Double click on `start_rhcontroller.bat`

 This will create a new window with the program running inside it, this window can then be minimised

+(NOTE: this was a temporary workaround and will be replaced by a proper WinDDE client solution #4065)